brunorsreis/Skovde-masterthesis/README.md

     Appendix B includes the cloud-enhanced version of the tool, demonstrating integration with Oracle Cloud Infrastructure (OCI) and the Cohere command-a-03-2025 model for scalable, multilingual forensic analysis.

+ransomware_dataset_mutator.py
+This Python utility generates synthetic variations of ransomware-related datasets for controlled testing.
+It mutates existing samples by introducing random filename changes, obfuscations, and benign-like artifacts, simulating the way adversaries disguise sensitive or malicious content.
+The script was used to validate the semantic vector search capabilities of the forensic tool by ensuring that hidden or obfuscated information could still be retrieved under realistic adversarial conditions.

+analyze_ripgrep.sh
+This Bash script automates the benchmarking of ripgrep against the test datasets.
+It converts documents into text where necessary, runs pattern-based searches, and collates the results for comparison with the semantic and regex-enhanced pipeline.
+This provided a reproducible baseline for evaluating the strengths and limitations of traditional string-matching techniques relative to the proposed hybrid approach.

 Together, these components reflect a hybrid architecture that supports reproducible, explainable, and platform-independent digital forensics.